upsight/FuseSDKAdobe/README.md

 To integrate the plugin into your Flash project, follow the following steps:

 1. First, copy the AIRFuseAPI.ane and AIRFuseAPI.swf found in the github directory (/bin/) into your project.
-2. Next, in Flash navigate to:<rr />File->Air fo iOS Settings->General<br />In the "Included files" list, add an entry and choose the AirFuseAPI.ane file.
+2. Next, in Flash navigate to:<rr />File->Air for iOS Settings->General<br />In the "Included files" list, add an entry and choose the AirFuseAPI.ane file.
 3. Finally, navigate to:

 File->Advanced Actionscript Settings->Library Path